-Writing research papers can be stressful, whether you write them for a traditional classroom or as part of your homeschool education.
+“Hey, let’s write an MLA research paper thesis statement, kids!”
+(Look how excited they are!)
+Writing MLA research papers can be stressful, whether you write them for a traditional classroom or as part of your homeschool education.

-Many students agree that writing a good thesis statement for a research paper is the toughest part of the challenge.
+Many students agree that writing a good thesis statement for an MLA research paper is the toughest part of the challenge.

 “The thesis statement is the most important part of your research paper.
 Think of it as the hinge on which the door is hung and swings.
 It holds everything together and gives it purpose.”

-Here are some tips from Allison's Research Paper Writing Guide to help you create a thesis statement that really works.
+Here are some tips from Allison’s MLA Style Research Paper Writing Guide to help you create a thesis statement that really works.

-- First, ask yourself some questions.
+- First, ask yourself some questions about your research paper thesis statement.
 What is the point of my research?
 What do I want my paper to do?
 Will I tell my reader something new, offer a new slant on this topic?
 Do I have a solution to offer to a problem?
 What is my theory on this subject?
 The answers to one or more of those questions may help you begin to craft a good thesis statement.

-- Incorporate key words into your thesis statement.
+- Incorporate keywords into your MLA research paper thesis statement.
 By the time you have completed some preliminary research on your topic, you should have a few words that you know will be important in your paper.
-These key words should be a part of your thesis statement.
+These keywords should be a part of your thesis statement.

 - Make sure that your thesis statement is a full, declarative, compound sentence (one with dependent clauses) that is specific; it should only address what you will be covering in your paper.

-Allison's Research Paper Writing Guide provides more than simply helpful tips like these.
+Allison’s MLA Style Research Paper Writing Guide provides more than simply helpful tips like these.

 It is a step-by-step breakdown of the process of writing an MLA-style research paper.
 It provides examples at each point, suggests a time-frame for accountability, recommendations for working out a problem or “stuck spot,” and more.